Mil-leon/tp/docs/UserGuide.md

 <img src="images/commands/deleteClient1.png" alt="delete client" width="800"/>

 After hitting `Enter`, you will see the fifth client removed from the list.
-The remaining pastries will adjust their index numbers accordingly.
+The remaining clients will adjust their index numbers accordingly.

 **After:**
 <img src="images/commands/deleteClient2.png" alt="delete client" width="800"/>